rocklobster-in/swv/rules/README.md

 ## minlength

-A `minlength` rule verifies that the field specified by the `field` property is empty or has a value whose number of characters is larger than or equal to the number specified by the `threshold` property.
-When there are two or more fields matching the rule, it verifies the total number of characters.
-Characters are counted as UTF-16 code units.
+A `minlength` rule counts the characters (as UTF-16 code units) in the fields specified by the `field` property.
+It verifies that the number of characters is zero or a number larger than or equal to the number specified by the `threshold` property.

 ## maxlength

-A `maxlength` rule verifies that the field specified by the `field` property is empty or has a value whose number of characters is smaller than or equal to the number specified by the `threshold` property.
-When there are two or more fields matching the rule, it verifies the total number of characters.
-Characters are counted as UTF-16 code units.
+A `maxlength` rule counts the characters (as UTF-16 code units) in the fields specified by the `field` property.
+It verifies that the number of characters is zero or a number smaller than or equal to the number specified by the `threshold` property.

 ## minnumber